Mohammad-SU/Mohammad-SU/README.md

 >A creative mix of bulletin board system/CLI themes with modern, responsive elements.
 Errors are more detailed/user-friendly than DropBox and UI is noticeably faster for a seamless experience.

 ✅ **Code Quality**
 >Improved type safety and documentation through use of TypeScript, PHPDoc/type hinting, and PHPStan - leading to a high reduction in runtime errors and time spent debugging them.

+⏲️ **Concurrency Control**
+>DB constraints, transactions, mutexes, and graceful exception handling allows for robust concurrent operations to avoid race conditions.

+⚙️ **CI/CD Pipelines**
+>Separated development and production environments, with configurations on Render, Cloudflare, Docker, Github Actions, and Doppler - reducing the chance of downtime.

 </details>